Awesome

 .
 Most natural data uses classic mode, which simply matchesx = l_0

-. - delta enoding.
-Pco identifies whether certain latent variables would be better compressed as consecutive deltas (or deltas of deltas, or so forth).
-If so, it takes consecutive differences.
+. - delta encoding.
+Pco identifies whether certain latent variables would be better compressed as deltas between consecutive elements (or deltas of deltas, or deltas with lookback).
+If so, it takes differences.

 - binning.
 This is the heart and most novel part of Pco.
 Pco represents each (delta-encoded) latent variable as an approximate, entropy-coded bin paired an exact offset into that bin.
 This nears the Shannon entropy of any smooth distribution very efficiently.